-- 7.03(4)(n) select appropriate distances and positioning relative to the student for safe and effective instruction as the student advances through the orientation and mobility program, which may best facilitate progress as skills relevant to a wide variety and complexity of environments are introduced. - 7.03(4)(o) select, design, implement and utilize "drop-off" lessons for the assessment of orientation and mobility skills. - 7.03(4)(p) instruct students on how to address travel needs when the distance between the instructor and the student is remote, and develop and facilitate "solo" lessons and independent travel experiences. - 7.03(4)(q) articulate the role of regular and special education personnel and related service professionals who may be involved in interdisciplinary, multidisciplinary or transdisciplinary instruction of the child/student. - 7.03(4)(r) develop appropriate lesson plans and record pertinent anecdotal lesson notes concisely. - 7.03(5) The school orientation and mobility specialist is knowledgeable about effective communication and successful collaboration with students, their families and relevant education and community personnel and is able to: - 7.03(5)(a) describe and respond to movement and travel-related concerns of parents of individuals with visual impairments with varied and appropriate strategies to assist them in addressing such concerns. - 7.03(5)(b) articulate the roles of individuals with visual impairments to parents and other family members, educational service providers and relevant community personnel, in planning for students' individualized orientation and mobility programs. - 7.03(5)(c) describe the roles of and be able to provide direction for paraprofessionals or para-educators who assist with the orientation and mobility instruction of students with visual impairments. - 7.03(5)(d) utilize appropriate strategies for assisting families and other team members in planning for level-transitioning of students with visual impairments. - 7.03(5)(e) provide resources for service, networking and organization specifically oriented to students with visual impairments and deaf-blindness to families, related professionals and other support personnel. - 7.03(5)(f) advocate for the necessity of role models for students with visual impairments and deaf-blindness. - 7.03(5)(g) utilize appropriate and effective communication, consultation and collaboration skills and strategies in working with students with visual impairment, parents, regular and special education staff and community personnel regarding students' orientation and mobility needs and program(s). - 7.03(5)(h) initiate and coordinate respectful and beneficial relationships between and among families and relevant professionals, where appropriate, to encourage and assist families in becoming informed and active participants in students' orientation and mobility programs.
+7.03(4)(n)select appropriate distances and positioning relative to the student for safe and effective instruction as the student advances through the orientation and mobility program, which may best facilitate progress as skills relevant to a wide variety and complexity of environments are introduced;-

+7.03(4)(o)--select, design, implement and utilize "drop-off" lessons for the assessment of orientation and mobility skills;

+7.03(4)(p)instruct students on how to address travel needs when the distance between the instructor and the student is remote, and develop and facilitate "solo" lessons and independent travel experiences:

+7.03(4)(q)-articulate the role of regular and special education personnel and related service professionals who may be involved in interdisciplinary, multidisciplinary or trans- disciplinary instruction of the child/student; and-

+7.03(4)(r)--develop appropriate lesson plans and record pertinent anecdotal lesson notes concisely.

+7.03(5) The school orientation and mobility specialist is knowledgeable about effective communication and successful collaboration with students, their families and relevant education and community personnel and is able to:

+7.03(5)(a)--describe and respond to movement and travel-related concerns of parents of individuals with visual impairments with varied and appropriate strategies to assist them in addressing such concerns:

+7.03(5)(b)--articulate the roles of individuals with visual impairments to parents and other family members, educational service providers and relevant community personnel, in planning for students' individualized orientation and mobility programs2.

+7.03(5)(c)describe the roles of and be able to provide direction for paraprofessionals or para-educators who assist with the orientation and mobility instruction of students with visual impairments.

+7.03(5)(d)-utilize appropriate strategies for assisting families and other team members in planning for level-transitioning of students with visual impairments:

+7.03(5)(e) provide resources for service, networking and organization specifically oriented to students with visual impairments and deaf-blindness to families, related professionals and other support personnel:

+7.03(5)(f)--advocate for the necessity of role models for students with visual impairments and deaf-blindness.

+7.03(5)(g)-utilize appropriate and effective communication, consultation and collaboration skills and strategies in working with students with visual impairment, parents, regular and special education staff and community personnel regarding students' orientation and mobility needs and program(s):